Two endpoints. Plain JSON.

 Offline verification

 The cryptography here is standard and published.
-Given the manifest, the public key at /.well-known/bitseal-authority.json, and a BLAKE3 plus Ed25519 library, anyone can verify a seal with no network call to BitSeal.
+Given the manifest, the public key at /.well-known/bitseal-authority-key.json, and a BLAKE3 plus Ed25519 library, anyone can verify a seal with no network call to BitSeal.
 The Python SDK does this, and its source is the normative reference.